About this day

 Understanding the Water and Carbon Cycles Geraldene Wharton, Queen Mary University of London

-Taking a systems approach, this lecture explores the key features of these water and carbon cycles over a range of spatial and temporal scales and the factors driving changes in water and carbon stores.
+Taking a systems approach we’ll explore the key features of water and carbon cycles over a range of spatial and temporal scales.
 A tropical forest ecosystem will be used as an example.

 About Geraldene Wharton